fhildeb/lukso-node-guide/validator-key-stake/README.md

 # Validator Staking Guide

-This section of the guide will walk you through how to stake your deposits to your generated validator keys.
-The guide has been written at the time of genesis validators, so some screens will be outdated when the network is live.
+This guide chapter will walk you through how to stake your deposits using the generated validator keys from the [Key Generation](/validator-key-generation/) section.
+The guide was written during the genesis time of the mainnet, so some screens will be outdated when the network is live.

 1. [Deposit Theory: Network and Genesis](./01-deposit-theory.md)
 2. [Launchpad Walkthrough and Tooltips](./02-launchpad.md)